Algo-Ankit/Algo-Ankit/README.md

 ---

-### 💡 My Philosophy

-* **Problem-First Mindset:** I believe the most elegant solutions come from a deep understanding of the problem itself.
-This is a principle I carry over from competitive programming into all my development work.

-* **Full-Stack Curiosity:** My passion for technology isn't just limited to software.
-I'm fascinated by the entire stack, from scalable AI applications down to the physics of semiconductor fabrication that powers them.

 ### 🎮 Beyond the Keyboard

 - **Gaming:** I'm an avid FPS player.
 The strategy, teamwork, and quick decision-making are aspects I enjoy and apply to my problem-solving approach.